 Important update for aircraft maintenance applicants

-The AME program at Northern Lights College is being reviewed and updated, as is with all things in industry and education change is inevitable.
-The primary changes of note will be the program length.
+The AMT program at Northern Lights College has been reviewed and updated, as is with all things in industry and education change is inevitable.
+The primary changes of note is the program length.
 Commencing in September 2019, the program will be a 4-semester 2-year program or approximately 20 months.
 This will continue to include Transport Canada accreditation.
 Information and technology changes requiring more time and detail driving this change will allow students to successfully complete the program as a result.
 We will as in the past be delivering an excellent program that is well suited to the aircraft maintenance industry.
 We look forward to providing you the best possible education in the aircraft maintenance field and exceeding your expectations.

 To watch a video outlining the program, click on the photo.

 Refer to the Transport Canada website for detailed license information.